Software is the key to compliance in every area of fleet management. But how do you both achieve and maintain it?

 Fleet compliance is a continuous process encompassing the entire operation.
 Its details are subject to change as new regulatory requirements and business needs arise.
 Employees need to be kept informed of such changes to avoid a diminishing culture of compliance.

 The consistent application of policies is a key factor in compliance and may requires policies within its own right to ensure that it is carried out.
 Making compliance a part of overall job performance expectations often has value.

 5. Consider internal auditing

 It’s a worthwhile practice to train and develop your own internal auditors to ensure that compliance standards are being met.
 Sound like a tall order?
-Enlist in the help of a professional auditing organization to train key staff members to carry out department audits to ensure that compliance standards are being being met.
+Enlist in the help of a professional auditing organisation to train key staff members to carry out department audits to ensure that compliance standards are being being met.
 This means that documentation is being checked and questions asked on a regular basis which resolves any last minute panic when an external auditor arrives unannounced!